madhuri333/CourseProj/ReadMe.md

 * I sorted the data according to Subject, ActivityLabel.
 Then I removed the ActivityLabel column as ActivityName is sufficient to know the type of activity.
 The numeric form was just retained to sort.
+* Meanwhile I keep removing the objects not required in further process.
 * Final step is to write the data table in a text file - tidy_data.txt

 For units of measurements I referred to the following link: